MUnique/OpenMU/COMPLETE_TODO_LIST.md

 **Issue:** Character rotation not sent to other players

-**Action:**
+**Implementation:**
+1. ✅ Created IShowRotationPlugIn interface for broadcasting rotation changes to observers
-1. Implement rotation packet (0xC1, 0x04, 0x0F, 0x12)
+2. ✅ Implemented ShowRotationPlugIn that sends UpdateRotation packet (0xC1, 0x0F, 0x12) to observers
-2. Send on rotation change
-3. Update nearby players
+3. ✅ Updated CharacterWalkBaseHandlerPlugIn to notify observers when rotation changes without walking
+4. ✅ Short walk packets (length <= 6) now broadcast rotation changes to nearby players
+5. ✅ Prevents sending rotation update to the player themselves (they already know from client input)

+**Changes:**
+- Created `IShowRotationPlugIn.cs`: New World view plugin interface for rotation broadcasts
+- Created `ShowRotationPlugIn.cs`: Implementation that sends UpdateRotation packet to observers
+- Updated `CharacterWalkBaseHandlerPlugIn.cs`: Added ForEachWorldObserverAsync call for rotation-only changes

 **Tell me:** `"Do task NET-2"` or `"Implement rotation updates"`